watameln/creator-docs/content/en-us/chat/legacy/admin-commands.md

 ## Quick-Start Module

-For easier setup you can also use this [Quick Start](https://www.roblox.com/library/1163353653/Quick-Start-Admin-Commands), which is a module that has already implemented the Admin Commands library.
+For easier setup, you can also use this [Quick Start](https://www.roblox.com/library/1163353653/Quick-Start-Admin-Commands), which is a module that has already implemented the Admin Commands library.
 The model is a module with the same format as described above.
 Additionally, the module has a few commands already included so that you do not have to re-implement.

 | Command/Binding                  | Spoken Parameter                 |
 | -------------------------------- | -------------------------------- |